 Learning Objectives

-- Discover Construction Accounting.
+- Discover and define Construction Accounting.

 - Explore Project Costs.

-- Recognize Revenue Recognition for Construction Companies.
+- Identify and understand Revenue Recognition for Construction Companies.

 - Explore Typical Contract Types Used in Construction.

-- Identify the Billing Process.
+- Identify and understand the Billing Process.

 - Explore the Basics of Contract Assets and Contract Liabilities.

-- Identify the Components Impacting Project Profitability.
+- Recognize and understand the Components Impacting Project Profitability.

 Prerequisites